Omaha Defective Stairs Lawyer

 A property owner is typically held liable for any injuries which occur on their premises, including injuries caused by defective stairs.
 Injuries from stairs can take many forms, but often involve a fall from a high locations, and can lead to the following:

 A victim may file a claim for all corresponding damages which will cover medical expenses, lost wages, and related damages.
+A Omaha personal injury lawyer can help you collect the evidence you need to get started.

 The Knowles Law Firm | Omaha, Nebraska